Rapid-Application-Development-JS/Zoom/README.md

 ---

-`Zoom` allows you to easily make zoom with native scroll in desktop applications and in mobile applications.
+`Zoom` allows you to easily make zoom with native scroll in desktop and mobile applications.

 ###Advantages